vatsimnetwork/moodle-docker/README.md

 * `REDIS_PASSWORD` - The password to use when connecting to the Redis server.
 Defaults to an empty string.
 * `DATA_ROOT` - The path to the Moodle data directory.
 Defaults to an empty string.
 * `UPGRADE_KEY` - The upgrade key to use when upgrading Moodle.
 Defaults to null, thus disabling the feature.
-* `SITE_ADMINS` - The IDs of the users to make site administrators, separated by commas.
-Defaults to null.